OLG Annual Accessibility Status Report

 - External web service providers are required to certify all new web development and content completed for OLG complies with WCAG 2.1 Level AA.

 - PDF content is reviewed and remediated to meet both WCAG 2.1 AA requirements and PDF/UA standards prior to publishing.
+OLG partners with Fable to collect feedback from the disability community on OLG digital products

 Employment